imedkrisna/krisna/content/en/post/gula/index.md

 ```
 In short, the data Ministries are using come from (partially) sugar-using firms.
 Surveyor is needed to make sure that the asked quota is in-line to firms' actual production capacity.
 A small firms asking for a big quota might turn out to be a reseller, a rent-seeker if you will, hence needs to be audited.
 This process happens every year.

-Now that the quota has been settled, sugar-using firms need to apply for the actual quota.
+Now that the quota has been settled, sugar refineries need to apply for the actual quota.

 ```mermaid
 sequenceDiagram